oracle/docker-images/OracleGraphServer/README.md

     , graph_developer -- This role is required for using Graph Server TO graphuser;

-Exit and try connecting as the user newly created.
+Exit and confirm that you can connect as the user newly created.

     SQL> exit
-    $ docker exec -it database sqlplus graphuser/Welcome1@xepdb1
+    $ docker exec -it database sqlplus graphuser/Welcome1@xepdb1 SQL> exit

 ### Setup a SQLcl container